plan-d-io/Belgium-electricity-import-inference-engine/README.md

 **Rationale**: Germany often has coal/lignite on the margin in mid/low price regimes; gas tends to dominate high/scarcity.

-## Interpretation
+## What This Method Can and Cannot Do

-This methodology provides:
+What it can do
-- transparency,
+- provide an informed picture of Belgium’s import dependency,
-- reproducibility,
+- support policy and public discussion,
-- and informed approximation.
+- highlight import exposure to gas, coal, nuclear, and hydro.

-It does not provide:
+What it cannot do
-- dispatch reconstruction,
+- identify the true price-setting unit,
-- welfare analysis,
+- trace physical power flows,
-- or Euphemia replication.
+- reproduce Euphemia outcomes,

----
+- support welfare or counterfactual analysis.

 ## Data Sources